DamoM73/digital-solutions-text-v2/digital_solutions_text/content/3_explore/3-1_user_insights_unit_1.md

   - devices
   - o/s
 - solutions interactions
-  - tasks the want to complete with the solution
+  - tasks the user wants to complete with the solution
   - challenges they have in completing tasks
   - pain points &mdash; what makes things difficult
 - accessibility needs